amandaghassaei/canvas-capture/README.md

 - [License](#license)
 - [Development](#development)

-This project doesn't expose *all* the features of either CCapture.js or ffmpeg.wasm, but it packages some of the most useful functionality in a convenient way to be installed via npm and run in the browser (I'm mostly using this in projects built with webpack).
+This project doesn't expose *all* the features of either CCapture.js or ffmpeg.wasm, but it packages some of the most useful functionality into a few simple methods.
+This package can be installed via npm and run in the browser (I'm mostly using this in projects built with webpack).
 I've also added:

 - helper functions to bind recording and screen-shotting to hotkeys
 - ability to export zipped png/jpeg frames with [JSZip](https://github.com/Stuk/jszip)